ShaggyTech/nhtsa-api-wrapper/README.md

 ##### Via individual API Actions

 You can import individual NHTSA `Action` classes if you only need to use one of them at a time, or even just a few of them.
 Each class has a single member method with the same name as the class.
 For example, the DecodeVin class has a method named `DecodeVin` and is used like `DecodeVin.DecodeVin(<vin>)`, which is after instantiating the class with `new DecodeVin()`.

-Using the wrapper in this way can slightly reduce the imported size.
-It's useful to keep in mind that every Action requires the [cross-fetch](https://www.npmjs.com/package/cross-fetch) package as a dependency.
-The cross-fetch package adds approximately 8.3kB of the total [size of this package](https://www.shaggytech.com/nhtsa-api-wrapper/package-size-stats.html).

 Sample code; change `DecodeWMI` to any desired NHTSA Action, or import multiples.